 One of the most important questions asked about any medical center's finances is "Is the medical center as a whole better or worse off as a result of the year's activities?"
 The balance sheet and the statement of revenues, expenses and changes in net position report information about the Medical Center's resources and its activities in a way that helps answer this question.
-These statements include all restricted and unrestricted assets and all liabilities using the accrual basis of accounting.
+These statements include all restricted and unrestricted assets and all liabilities and all deferred inflows and outflows of resources using the accrual basis of accounting.
 Using the accrual basis of accounting means that all of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.

 These two statements report the Medical Center's net position and changes in it.
-The Medical Center's total net position-the difference between assets and liabilities-is one measure of the Medical Center's financial health or financial position.
+The Medical Center's total net position-the difference between assets and liabilities and deferred inflows and outflows of resources-is one measure of the Medical Center's financial health or financial position.
 Over time, increases or decreases in the Medical Center's net position are an indicator of whether its financial health is improving or deteriorating.
 Other nonfinancial factors, such as changes in the Medical Center's patient base, changes in legislation and regulations, measures of the quantity and quality of services provided to its patients, and local economic factors should also be considered to assess the overall financial health of the Medical Center.